 As always, we’ll be providing free upgrades to recent purchasers of Airfoil.
-If you purchased Airfoil on or after November 1st, 2015, you’ll be grandfathered in to version 5.
+If you purchased Airfoil on or after November 1st, 2015, you’ll be provided with a complimentary upgrade to version 5.
 We’ve sent you an email with details, so just check your inbox.

 If you previously purchased Airfoil for Windows 3 (or earlier) before November 1st, 2015, you’re eligible to upgrade to version 5 for just $15.
 Download the new version to try it out, then use our form to access the heavily discounted upgrade.

 We’re delighted to get this major upgrade into your hands, and we hope you’ll be glad to have it!
 You can learn more about the new version on the Airfoil for Windows page, then download it and try it out.
 Let us know any questions or feedback you have right here.